andiosika/Flatiron_Capstone/README.md

 <img src='images/top_apps.PNG' width=70% aligment=center>

-As mentioned before, once negative and positive sentiment was classified, it became apparent that what was helpful to classify the reviews as 'good' or 'bad' were not too informative as product improvement insight:
+As mentioned before, once negative and positive sentiment was classified, it became apparent that what was helpful to classify the reviews as 'good' or 'bad' were not too informative for gaining product improvement insight:

 <img src='images/neg_words.png' width=35% aligment=left>    <img src='images/pos_words.png' width=35% aligment=right>